mohamedshahilshajahan/Calculator/README.md

 5. **Various Minor Bug Fixes:**
    Numerous minor issues have been identified and fixed in this release to enhance the overall performance and usability of the calculator.

+## Known Issue (To be Fixed in Next Update):

+- **Square Operation Issue:**
+  There is a known issue with the square operation in this version (2.0) where it may not be working as intended.
+This issue will be addressed and fixed in the next update.
+We appreciate your patience and understanding.

 ## Reporting Issues:
 Please refer to the [issues](https://github.com/mohamedshahilshajahan/Calculator/issues) section for any updates or additional information on known issues.
 Feel free to report any new issues you encounter.